Dagdu Maruti Pawar

-Daya Pawar or Dagdu Maruti Pawar (1935–20 September 1996) was an Indian Marathi language author and poet known for his contributions to Dalit literature that dealt with the atrocities experienced by the dalits or untouchables under the Hindu caste system.
+Daya Pawar or Dagdu Maruti Pawar (1935–20 September 1996) was an Indian Marathi language author and poet known for his contributions to Dalit literature that dealt with the atrocities experienced by the Dalits or untouchables under the Hindu caste system.
 He was a Buddhist by religion.

+Early life

+Daya Pawar (pen name of Dagadu Maroti Pawar) was born in 1935 in Dhamangaon, a village in Ahmednagar district, Maharashtra.
+He spent his early years in Kawakhana, near Bombay’s Kamathipura area.
+His father worked as a dock laborer, while his mother was employed as a manual scavenger.
+Economic hardship forced the family to move between the city and their village.
+After his father lost his job, Pawar experienced firsthand the rigid caste-based segregation that shaped his formative years.

 Works

 Baluta

 He gained fame for his autobiographical 1978 novel Baluta (बलुत), written as a story told by Dagdu Pawar to the more literate Daya Pawar, both being personas of the author.
 The novel recounts the "experiences of an untouchable struggling for a peaceful existence, mentally tormented but incapable of retaliation in word and deed."
 There was "strong anti-Dalit reaction" when it was published in Maharashtra.

 Baluta created ripples in literary circles and earned him many awards at all levels, including one from the Ford Foundation.
 It got translated into several languages.
 The strengths of the book are the simple, straightforward and to-the-point portrayal and a transparent realistic illustration of the ethos around him.
 The book created a new genre in Marathi literature.
 Many autobiographical books talking about harsh experiences hard realities were written after Baluta.
 Pawar's use of language is not merely that of revolt but of a deeply introspecting analytical intellectual.

 Pu La Deshpande reviewed Baluta: "On reading this book the cataract of blind traditions stuck to our eyes that makes us unaware of facts will melt away in the tears that fill our eyes on seeing this horrifying reality will emerge new rays of hope.
 Reader will then seek to be more humane henceforth in life, What else is the intent of all good literature?
 Creating new kinship among mankind and free the society from artificial and vexing bonds, right?
 The same can be said for all Pawar’s literature."